sbarbett/redirector/README.md

 ## Preview

-If you want to preview what your links look like on social media apps, [Zeloab has a free tool here](https://www.zelolab.com/free-tools/preview-as).
+If you want to preview what your links look like on social media apps, [Zelolab has a free tool here](https://www.zelolab.com/free-tools/preview-as).

 ![Screenshot of Zelolab tool](./screens/preview.jpg)